playcanvas/developer.playcanvas.com/docs/user-manual/xr/vr/types-of-vr.md

 sidebar_position: 2
 ---

-Different styles of VR experience might have different reference spaces, in which position and rotation of virtual objects relate to the real world.
+Different types of VR experiences can have different reference spaces.
+Reference spaces are coordinate systems used to define the positions and orientations of objects and users within a VR environment.
+They allow the application to understand and manage spatial relationships in a consistent manner.
 Refer to the `XRSPACE` constants for more information:

 * [`XRSPACE_BOUNDEDFLOOR`](https://api.playcanvas.com/variables/Engine.XRSPACE_BOUNDEDFLOOR.html)
 * [`XRSPACE_LOCAL`](https://api.playcanvas.com/variables/Engine.XRSPACE_LOCAL.html)